-In the Lower Sixth, students choose a total of four subjects from five groups or option blocks.
+In the Lower Sixth, students must choose four A Level subjects from five groups or option blocks.
 Each subject has six periods of fifty five minutes per week.
 We try to be flexible and to accommodate the wishes of individual students, however for timetabling and staffing reasons certain subject combinations may not be possible.
 Students indicate their preferred combinations in the Autumn Term of their final GCSE year (15s/Year 11) and the timetable is then constructed in order to best fit the requirements of the cohort.